seandinwiddie/psf/README.md

 challenges conventional notions of how learning should take place and encourages learners to take ownership of their education

 with the right strategies, mindset, and determination, achievement of exceptional results in a relatively short period of time

+MAGICK tell read see ( "math" ) { outcomes } occur by[/through/in/on/etc] ritual practice of vision, etc